REMLA24-Team-5/operation/README.md

 First the steps to run the application are listed, then the project contents are explained in a bit more detail.

 ## Running the application

-To run using Docker, login to github package repository and compose containers:
+To run using Docker, login to github package repository and compose containers, see the commands below.
+The `compose.yml` file includes a port mapping for both the `model-service` and `app`.
+Also an environment variable is present for the URL where the model can be queried.
+A volume mapping could be easily implemented (see [here](https://docs.docker.com/storage/volumes/)) for the model and/or training data, however currently this is not done since the data is downloaded from Google Drive.

 ```
 docker login https://ghcr.io